-The Applied Psychology (BTEC) contains an exciting range of units that explore the vast world of psychology.
+The Applied Psychology BTEC course contains an exciting range of units that explore the fascinating world of psychology.
 Studying Applied Psychology will assist in careers within the health, care and education sectors.

 It is the study of people – how they act, react and interact – and will lead into careers such as counselling, occupational therapy and social care.
-You will develop knowledge and understanding of key approaches and theories in psychology and apply these to issues relevant to contemporary society, for example lifestyle choices and unhealthy behaviours such as addiction.
+You will develop knowledge and understanding of key approaches and theories in psychology and apply these to issues relevant to contemporary society, for example aggression, consumer behaviour and unhealthy behaviours such as addiction.

-You will learn about the types and characteristics of mental disorders, approaches to treatment, and the role of professionals in supporting and promoting treatments for these conditions.
+You will learn about the causes and impact of stress and addiction, and the role of professionals in supporting and promoting treatments for these conditions.
 You will learn about the different causes of criminal behaviour, the role of punishment and rehabilitation and the use of offender profiling techniques.
-In addition, you will explore the scientific process in psychological research methodology through conducting your own psychological research project.
+In addition, you will explore the scientific process in psychological research, through conducting your own research project.

 BTEC Extended Certifcate (equivalent to 1 A-Level)

 If you have a passion for science, health and people then this is the course for you!

 Lesson activities will be varied and will include the use of case studies, independent research, structured tasks, presentations and group work.

 - External Assessment: 58%

 - Internal Assessment: 42%

 Where Courses Become Careers